abgox/PSCompletions/README.md

 ### [Available Completions](#available-completions-list 'All completions that can be added at present.
 More completions are adding!')

--   If it doesn't include the completion you want, you can [submit an issue](https://github.com/abgox/PSCompletions/issues 'Click to submit an issue') and I will consider adding it.
+-   If it doesn't include the completion you want, you can [submit an issue](https://github.com/abgox/PSCompletions/issues 'Click to submit an issue').

 1. `psc add git`
 2. Then you can enter `git` and press `Space` `Tab` to get command completion.